s-batish/friends-quiz/README.md

 </details>

 - If the user answers the question incorrectly, the answer button that they clicked on will change colour to red, and all of the answer buttons will become disabled, preventing the user from clicking on them.
+- The correct answer will not turn green if the user gets the question wrong to allow them to play the quiz again without knowing the correct answer.

 <details><summary>Desktop incorrect answer</summary>